Fresh terminology for automation rules and components

 • Enterprise: 30

-If you have multiple products on different plans, only the highest limit will count.
+If you have multiple apps on different plans, only the highest limit will count.

-For example, if you have Jira Service Management Enterprise and Jira Cloud Free, your site will be able to run 30 rules at the same time.
+For example, if you have Jira Service Management Enterprise and Jira Cloud Free, your site will be able to run 30 flows at the same time.

-1,000 uses of the Generate AI Action items and Summarize with AI actions per 12 hours
+1,000 uses of Generate AI action items and Summarize with AI per 12 hours

-Fields limit for issues processed by automation rules
+Fields limit for work items processed by automation flows

 This applies to the following actions:

-*You can use the Service limit breached trigger to create an automation rule to send a notification when you are approaching the daily or hourly processing limit.
+*You can use the Service limit breached trigger to create an automation flow to send a notification when you are approaching the daily or hourly processing limit.

 Breaching limits